willjejones/Producer-Polaroids/_posts/Track Releases/2019-03-21-track-3-recurrence.md

 <!--more-->

 In essence this track is: a firm beat that's sidechained against some dark sounding synths, with some ethereal sounds (vocal chops, drones) spruced up with reverb to float above it all.
-I also experienced with some strings in the 'B' section to build tension and create the cinematic feel that I was after.
+I also experimented with some strings in the 'B' section to build tension and create the cinematic feel that I was after.
 If I had more time, I probably would have ended the piece with a final climactic 'C' section, but limited time meant I wrapped it up with the original opening sound.
 When this project is over, I'll definitely come back and explore some of these ideas a little further!